 Your Dog Limps Occasionally

-Dogs can limp for several reasons.
-They may have something stuck in their paw or have a cut or a scrape causing them to walk differently.
-But if you check your dog’s paws and there’s nothing visible, there may be another issue.
-Monitor your dog’s walking and note how they seem to be walking differently.
-Is the limping consistent or intermittent?
-Do they still put weight on the leg or do they carry it completely up?
-Do they use it when standing?
-Walking?
-Running?
-A dog ACL tear can develop slowly over time or very quickly and this is one of the most common causes of hind limb lameness in dogs.
+Dogs sometimes limp for several reasons.
+They may have something stuck on their paw or have a cut or a scrape causing them to walk differently.
+But if you check your dog’s paws and there’s nothing visible, it should be a sign to you there may be another issue.
+Monitor your dog’s walking for the next several days and weeks and take notes when you see them walking differently.
+A dog ACL tear can develop slowly, so it’s important to monitor them over time to determine whether TPLO surgery may be necessary.

 Your Dog Sits Awkwardly

-If your dog has an ACL injury, they may sit with one leg out to the side, rather than with both legs underneath them.
-Veterinarians refer to this as the “sit-test”.
-It indicates they are experiencing discomfort in the knee and are hesitant to fully flex it.
-This is one of the easiest signs to detect when an ACL tear is present and a repair procedure such as a TPLO surgery may be indicated.
+If your dog has an ACL injury, they may sit with one leg out to the side, rather than both legs underneath them.
+This is one of the easiest signs that TPLO surgery may be needed, since dogs won’t sit in this position normally.
+It indicates they are experiencing some sort of pain in their leg and needs to be examined.

 First Steps to Take When Noticing These Signs